Advertising Expense Deduction

 to create an emergency alerting system.

-it will be able to deliver a message of only 90 text
+it is able to deliver a message of only 90 text

 Some Members of Congress have expressed concern about the contribution of the advertising certain kinds of foods to childhood obesity, including banning food advertising to youth under the age of seventeen.
 The Interagency Working Group (IWG) consisting of the FDA, FTC, Dep.
 Of Agriculture and Centers for Disease Control have established a stringent set of principles to determine what foods may be advertised in any medium to anyone under age 17 based on salt, fat and sugar content, but under Congressional direction, those principles have not been activated.